You will find this information on the Psychology MS page

 The first interview invitations usually get sent via email mid February.
 Invitations continue to be sent as others decline.

 Interviews take place on campus at UNCW, starting on a Friday afternoon through Saturday.
-Interview weekend is usually held mid-March.
+Interviews are usually held between February and March.

 Faculty review the applications and request interviews of certain applicants.
 You also will be asked with whom you want to interview.
 After the interviews are completed, each faculty member rank-orders students with whom they would like to match as their research mentor.
 The Graduate Coordinator and Chair determine the matches.